 Government’s drive for social value has created new company collaboration opportunities for charities, social enterprises and local initiatives.

 The private sector is increasingly investing in environmental and social value for ESG requirements, employee engagement and building a sustainable legacy.
 Social value is an umbrella concept for social, economic and environmental value, and since 2021 it has been mandatory for companies bidding for UK Government tenders to deliver social value during the contract period (PPN 06/20).
-This presents a vast opportunity for the charity and social enterprise sector to partner with companies across the country, as social value now has to be contract specific, and locally relevant.
-This in practice means that each contract which companies bid for, has to have a unique social value plan, including local community engagement.
+This presents a vast opportunity for Charities and Social Enterprises to partner with companies across the country, as social value now has to be contract specific, and locally relevant.
+This in practice means that each contract which companies bid for, has to have a unique social value plan, including community engagement.
 Charities, social enterprises and other voluntary groups are subject matter experts in various social and environmental challenges, and great partners for companies to deliver locally relevant social value projects according to the Government’s criteria.

 Here are 5 tips for charitable organisations to utilise this opportunity to get new company supporters: